netxms/netxms-doc/admin/installation.rst

 Desktop Management Console
 ^^^^^^^^^^^^^^^^^^^^^^^^^^

+ 1. Make sure you have 64-bit Java version 11 or 15 installed you your system.
+    Due to limitation of Eclipse platform used to build the Management Console, only x64 build is provided.

- 1. Download the latest version from http://www.netxms.org/download.
+ 2. Download the latest version from http://www.netxms.org/download.
 You will need Linux installer(named nxmc-VERSION-linux-gtk-x64.tar.gz, for example nxmc-3.4.178-linux-gtk-x64.tar.gz).
-    Due to limitation of Eclipse platform used to build the Management Console, only x64 build is currently provided.

- 2. Expand package to your preferred directory using command:
+ 3. Expand package to your preferred directory using command:

     :command:`tar zxvf nxmc-VERSION-linux-gtk-x86.tar.gz -C /DESTINATION_DIRECTORY`

- 3. Run nxmc file from "/DESTINATION_DIRECTORY".
+ 4. Run nxmc file from "/DESTINATION_DIRECTORY".

 Desktop management console produces log file :file:`.nxmc/data/.metadata/.log` in home folder of currently logged user.